2sic/2sxc/ToSIC_SexyContent/Docs-Generator/index.md

 ## If you want to know more, then check out...

-1. The [Articles](xref:Articles.Home) which tells you about Architecture, Data Models and more
+1. The [Specs](xref:Specs.Home) which tells you about Architecture, Data Models and more
 1. The [C# .net API Docs](xref:Api.DotNet)